-In mid 2013 Mrs M worked in healthcare aged 51, earning about £11,000pa and didn't own her own home or any other savings or investments - other than two pensions with Aviva and Standard Life.
-Her CMC says she had a low attitude to risk.
-She was cold-called before meetings took place at her home to discuss transferring her pensions elsewhere, but the destination investments were not explained at that time - other than that they would do much better than her existing plan and she could access the money when required.
+In mid 2013 Miss B was aged 54, working in the public sector on a salary of about £25,000pa.
+She had two dependent children.
+She didn't own her own home or any other savings or investments - her CMC says she was 'at most a low risk investor'.
+She was cold-called before meetings took place at her home to discuss transferring her Royal London pension elsewhere, being told that the destination investments would perform much better than her existing plan.

-As part of the arrangements to transfer Mrs M's pension, on 30 August 2013 a new employer was incorporated; named after the road in which she lives.
-Mrs M would later have signed an employment contract with that company, and on 4 September 2013 Mrs M signed terms of business agreeing that CMIM would provide a letter of advice in relation to TRG for the purposes of s.36 of the Pensions Act 1995 ("PA'95").
+As part of the arrangements to transfer Miss B's pension, on 7 November 2013 a new employer was incorporated; named after the road in which she lives.
+On 13 November 2013 she signed terms of business agreeing that CMIM would provide a letter of advice in relation to TRG for the purposes of s.36 of the Pensions Act 1995 ("PA'95").